awsdocs/amazon-route53-docs/doc_source/domain-transfer.md

 # Transferring Domains<a name="domain-transfer"></a>

-You can transfer domain registration from another registrar to Amazon Route 53, from one AWS account to another, or from Amazon Route 53 to another registrar\.
+You can transfer domain registration from another registrar to Amazon Route 53, from one AWS account to another, or from Route 53 to another registrar\.

 + [Transferring Registration for a Domain to Amazon Route 53](domain-transfer-to-route-53.md)